THE DEMAND FOR SKILLED WORKERS has been increasing steadily for more than a decade.

 -

-Increased residential renovation and maintenance work
+Increased investment in residential renovation and maintenance work

 New Brunswick